argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune.md

 feedback_dataset = rg.FeedbackDataset.from_huggingface("argilla/squad")
 ```

-We can use a default configuraiton where we initialize the `TrainingTask.for_question_answering` using the `question-context-answer`-set from the dataset.
+We can use a default configuration where we initialize the `TrainingTask.for_question_answering` using the `question-context-answer`-set from the dataset.
 We also offer the option to provide a `formatting_func` to the `TrainingTask.for_question_asnwering`.
 This function is applied to each sample in the dataset and can be used for advanced preprocessing and data formatting.
 The function should return a `question-context-answer`-set as `str-str-str`.

 :::: {tab-set}